We do not endorse the use of flying lanterns but have provided this guidance to help you safely enjoy their use should you choose to do so.

 Whilst lighting a sky lantern and its launch are mostly in the control of the user, the actual flight path and end destination are not.
 There is no guarantee that the fuel cell will be completely out and cooled when the lantern eventually descends.
 Any contact with a flammable surface could result in a fire developing.

 Think about the local launch area and the intended flight path.
 The following list highlights some areas that should be avoided for fire safety reasons:

 - Areas of crops

 - Areas of heath or bracken, especially in dry conditions

-Event organisers subject to the Regulatory Reform (fire safety) Order 2005 must ensure that a suitable and sufficient fire risk assessment has been completed prior to allowing the launch of flying lanterns.
-They are further advised to check with their insurance providers that the use will not adversely affect their insurance arrangements or if additional insurance cover will be required.
+Event organisers must ensure that a suitable and sufficient fire risk assessment has been completed prior to allowing the launch of flying lanterns.
+You should check with your insurance provider if additional insurance coverage will be required.

 Guidance for the use of flying lanterns